-Abiding in Christ: A Dispensational Theology of the Spiritual Life (Part 3 of 3)
+How Does A Christian Grow?
+A Dispensational Theology of the Spiritual Life (Part 3 of 3: The Purified Walk)

-by Robert Dean, Jr.
+Robert Dean Jr.

-In part two of this series, key elements for a dispensational system of sanctification were developed.
-An analysis of John 15 along with other key passages (fruit of the Spirit, Galatians 5:16-25; fruit of righteousness; Ephesians 5:9) revealed that abiding in Christ is synonymous with fellowship with Christ and that fellowship or abiding is both necessary and indispensable for spiritual growth and fruit production.
-Part two also demonstrated that the apostle John's exhortations in 1 John 1:1-10, to walk by means of the Spirit, walk as children of light, and walk in the light are complementary descriptions of the Christian way of life and active responsibilities of the believer who has fellowship with God.
-Early dispensationalist Arno C. Gaebelein (1861-1945) noted:
+The first two installments of this series developed key elements for a dispensational system of sanctification.
+An analysis of John 15 along with other key passages on the believer's fruit (fruit of the Spirit, Galatians 5:16-25; fruit of righteousness; Ephesians 5:9) revealed that abiding in Christ, walking by the Spirit, and walking in the light, are three descriptions of how the believer maintains fellowship with God.
+In addition, it was demonstrated that abiding in Christ and walking by the Spirit are both necessary and indispensable for spiritual growth and fruit production.
+The second article further demonstrated that these commands are parallel to the apostle John's exhortations in 1 John 1:1-10, to walk in the light.
+The collection of "walking" mandates are complementary descriptions of the Christian way of life and active responsibilities of the believer who wishes to maintain fellowship with God.
+Early dispensationalist Arno C. Gaebelein (1861-1945) reminds us that these spheres of Christian fellowship are mutually exclusive of the operation of the sin nature.

 The walk in the Spirit is to live and walk in Christ, to have Him always before the heart in the power and energy of the Holy Spirit, who is in us to make Christ a blessed reality.
-In such a walk, abiding in Christ, the lusts of the flesh have no place.
+In such a walk, abiding in Christ, the lusts of the flesh have no place.1

-Only when the believer ceases to walk by the Spirit or abide in Christ does sin ensue, breaking fellowship.
+Only when the believer ceases to walk by the Spirit or abide in Christ does sin ensue, breaking fellowship with God.

-At any given instant the believer lives his life in one of two mutually exclusive, absolute states by either: walking by the Spirit or the flesh (sin nature); in the light or in the darkness; abiding in Christ or abiding not; being filled by means of the Spirit or not.
-When the believer abides in Christ (walks by means of the Spirit and is being filled by the Spirit), he walks in the light.
-Conversely, when the believer abides not (lives his life according to the sin nature and operates apart from the Word), he walks in darkness.
+At any given instant the believer lives his life either walking by means of the Spirit or living according to the flesh (sin nature); walking in the light or walking in the darkness; abiding in Christ or abiding not; being filled by means of the Spirit or not.
+When the believer abides in Christ and walks by means of the Spirit he will be filled by the Spirit and walk in the light.
+Conversely, when the believer is not abiding in Christ and lives his life according to the sin nature and operating apart from the Word, he walks in darkness.
 Only in the former status does God the Holy Spirit experientially sanctify the believer by producing spiritual growth and developing maturity in the believer.
-When the believer sins, he no longer resides in this state of fellowship with the Holy Spirit, which alone is the environment for spiritual advance.
+When the believer sins, he no longer enjoys fellowship with the Holy Spirit, which alone is the environment for spiritual advance.